 Photo by Saikat Chakrabarty from Getty Images

-Coorg, often referred to as the “Scotland of India,” is known for its picturesque coffee plantations and misty hills.
-The Tamara Coorg, nestled in a 180-acre coffee plantation, offers luxury treehouses with valley views.
+Coorg (Kodagu), often referred to as the “Scotland of India,” is known for its picturesque coffee plantations and misty hills shrouded in greenery.
+The Tamara Coorg, nestled in a 180-acre coffee plantation, offers luxury treehouses with valley views that showcase the region’s natural beauty.

-Abbey Falls is a must-visit in the daytime, while the lesser-visited Mandalpatti Peak offers crowd-free sunset views.
-Another top attraction is Dubare Elephant Camp, where you can interact with and even bathe elephants.
+Abbey Falls is a must-visit in the daytime, while the lesser-visited Mandalpatti Peak offers crowd-free sunset views at 1,600m elevation.
+Another top attraction in Coorg is Dubare Elephant Camp on the banks of the River Cauvery, where you can interact with and even bathe elephants under the guidance of trained mahouts.
 Get a taste of Coorg’s famous pandi bharthad at Tiger Tiger restaurant, housed in a colonial bungalow.
+Don’t miss sampling fresh Coorg coffee directly from the estates.

 Getting There:

-- By Train: To Mysore, plus a 3-hour taxi
+- By Train: To Mysore Junction, plus a 3-hour taxi ride (95 km)

 Photo by TheGamifiedTV from Getty Images

 The former French colony sparkles in February’s gentle sea breeze.
-Rock Beach is a great spot for relaxing by the sea, while Auroville, an experimental township, offers meditation and holistic healing experiences.
-La Villa, in the heart of White Town, captures French colonial charm perfectly.
+Rock Beach (also known as Promenade Beach) is a great spot for relaxing by the Bay of Bengal, while Auroville, an experimental international township founded in 1968, offers meditation and holistic healing experiences at the iconic Matrimandir.
+La Villa, in the heart of White Town, captures French colonial charm perfectly with its restored heritage architecture.

-The town’s charming streets, lined with colorful colonial buildings, are best explored on foot or by bicycle.
-Cycle through the French Quarter at dawn, then breakfast on perfect croissants at Bread & Chocolate.
-In between cafe-hopping, you might want to visit the Sri Aurobindo Ashram, an important spiritual site.
+The town’s charming streets, lined with colorful colonial buildings featuring bougainvillea-covered walls, are best explored on foot or by bicycle.
+Cycle through the French Quarter at dawn when the streets are quiet, then breakfast on perfect croissants at Bread & Chocolate.
+In between cafe-hopping, you might want to visit the Sri Aurobindo Ashram, an important spiritual site that attracts seekers from around the world.
+Browse the boutiques on Rue Suffren for handmade paper products and Auroville crafts.

 Getting There: